mangrep/RTC_Dashboard/README.md

-Script to detch data from ISL Jazz and create monthly dhaboard.
+Script to get data from ISL Jazz and create monthly dhaboard.
+All team member need to have a name tag.
+Update name tag and monthTag in the nameTag list in call.py